contextvibes/THEA/docs/lessons_learned_sessions/2025-06-08-formatting-automation-reflections.md

 ## 3. Actionable Outcomes from this Session

-1. **New Playbook Created:** The `documentation-finalization-playbook.md` was created to codify the new, automated process.
+1. **New Playbook Created:** The `thea/playbooks/process_guidance/documentation-finalization-playbook.md` was created to codify the new, automated process.
-2. **Supporting Guide Created:** The `markdown-authoring-rules.md` was created.
+2. **Supporting Guide Created:** The `thea/docs/guides/markdown-authoring-rules.md` was created.
 While its initial purpose as a prompt-guide is now less critical, it still serves as a valuable, human-readable reference for the project's Markdown standards.
+(Anticipating it moved to `thea/docs/guides/` and was renamed).
 3. **This "Lessons Learned" document** was created to capture the evolution of the process itself.

 ## 4. Future Considerations & Open Questions

-- **Deprecate the Authoring Guide?** Should the `markdown-authoring-rules.md` guide now be considered deprecated in favor of the finalization playbook, or does it still hold value as a reference?
+- **Deprecate the Authoring Guide?** Should the `thea/docs/guides/markdown-authoring-rules.md` guide now be considered deprecated in favor of the finalization playbook, or does it still hold value as a reference?
 (Decision for `Canon`).
+(Anticipating it moved and was renamed).
 - **CI/CD Integration:** The next logical step is to have `Kernel` integrate the `markdownlint` check into a CI/CD pipeline (e.g., GitHub Actions) to absolutely prevent non-compliant documentation from being merged.
 This would serve as a backstop to the manual playbook step.

 ## 5. Next Steps (Immediate)

 1. User to review and commit the new playbooks and guides.
-2. `Canon` and `Scribe` to update `docs/KNOWLEDGE_BASE_INDEX.md` to include these new process documents.
+2. `Canon` and `Scribe` to ensure these new process documents are discoverable via `thea/README.md` and the `thea-manifest.json`.